shraddha375/Black_Scholes_Acceleration/RTL/readme.md

 This SystemVerilog module computes the **Cumulative Distribution Function (CDF) of a Normal Distribution** ($\Phi(x)$) over the range $x \in [-5.0, 5.0]$ using a **Look-Up Table (LUT) with Linear Interpolation**.

-Unlike the previous modules, this code uses a **Q4.12 fixed-point format** and performs piecewise-linear interpolation to improve calculation precision between ROM entries.
+Unlike other modules, this code uses a **Q4.12 fixed-point format** and performs piecewise-linear interpolation to improve calculation precision between ROM entries.

 ---